The “Other” Global Pandemic

 - All modes of treatment have years and even decades of scientific research on its effective and safety profile for children

 - With all general medical procedures, there will always be risks associated with active use.
-Dr. Natalie Chai will address them and have a discussion around proper follow up care to ensure excellent ocular health through the duration of the treatment.
+Precision Eye Care will address them and have a discussion around proper follow up care to ensure excellent ocular health through the duration of the treatment.

 4. What is the success rate for my child?

 - As with anything, we cannot 100% guarantee the same success rate as we don’t have a crystal ball to look into the future

 - Our best estimation for your child is based on the results shown in clinical studies

 - Precision Eye Care will discuss expectations for your child’s specific case at your initial consultation

 5. Outside from myopia management treatment options, is there anything else my child can do?

 - Yes!
 Behaviour and lifestyle habits have a significant role when it comes to myopia management